fishnibble/Get-a-Job-you-hippie/README.md

   - Need to find a way to filter reddit posts.
   - might not be useful if they are too old.

 * [] search multiple cities
-  - *NOTE*: The front end can make multiple JSON queries and then append it to the search.
+  - *NOTE*: The front end can make multiple JSON queries and then append it to the search. (will add to front end)

 * [X] see cost of living in that city
   - [] clean the data